opensource-table/reservations/README.md

   none

 ### Data Parameters:
-  POST will have a JSON.stringified object containing the info for one restaurant
+  POST will have a JSON.stringified object containing the info needed to book a restaurant which includes: the restaurant id, the reservation date, the time  slot, and the party size.

 ### Success Response:
   Code: 201 Created